rrquizon1/Object_Detection_Quizon/README.md

 ## Continue training a previously trained model

 Run train.py.
 Check the variables below if there are problems during training.
+These are location for dataset and annotations.
 This .py file is tested to be running OK.

 ```